-The action under consideration is a rezoning to add a Single-Story combining district to an existing R-1 single-family neighborhood.
+The action under consideration is a rezoning to add a Single-Story combining district to an existing R-0 single-family neighborhood.
 The following items must be met in order to consider an application for a Single-Story combining district:

 - 1. The zoning for the underlying district must be R-0, R-1 or R-2.
 Criteria met; - 2.
 The application must be signed by at least 55 percent of the property owners in the proposed district.
 Criteria met; - 3.
 The proposed district must be clearly delineated in the application and must consist of at least 20 homes.
 Criteria met; - 4.
-At least 75 percent of the homes in the proposed district must be one-story- Criteria met; and - 5.
+At least 75 percent of the homes in the proposed district must be one-story.
+Criteria met; and - 5.
 To the extent feasible, the proposed district shall follow a recognizable feature such as a street, stream, or tract boundary.
 Criteria met.

-There are 25 properties in the rezoning application, which exceeds the minimum of 20 properties.
-By using the City's GIS system and County Assessor information, staff has confirmed that 20 (80 percent) of the property owners have joined this application, exceeding the minimum 55 percent required.
-The proposed boundaries follow logical street boundaries creating a solid residential block.
-There is one existing two-story home in the neighborhood (1136 Snowberry Court) which is less than 4% of the homes in the proposed district (less than the 25% maximum allowed).
+There are 29 properties in the rezoning application, which exceeds the minimum of 20 properties.
+By using the City's GIS system and County Assessor information, staff has confirmed that 20 (68.9 percent) of the property owners have joined this application, exceeding the minimum 55 percent required.
+The proposed boundaries follow logical street and channel boundaries.
+All the homes within the proposed boundary are single-story.

 If adopted, the single-story combining district will remain in effect unless district owners initiate a similar application process to request that it be removed.

-A letter was sent to the property owners in the proposed district providing them with a detailed outline of the new development limits for a single-story district (Attachment 5).
+A letter was sent to the property owners in the proposed district providing them with a detailed outline of the new development limits for a single-story district (Attachment 7).
 The following development regulations will apply: